Qumulo/filelock/README.md

 The `qfs_filelock.py` script monitors directories on a Qumulo cluster for changes such as new file creation.
 The script leverages the Qumulo SDK/API for interacting with the file system, making it a powerful tool for administrators looking to enforce strict data protection policies on their Qumulo storage clusters.

 It listens for events via [SSE Payload Notification Types](#sse-payload-notification-types), streaming JSON-encoded notifications to the client.
-The file notifications can be specified based on the available type listed in the [notification types](#sse-payload-notification-types) section.
+The file notifications can be specified based on the available types listed [here](#sse-payload-notification-types).

 When changes are detected, the script attempts to apply a Write Once Read Many (WORM) lock to the affected file, ensuring the integrity and immutability of critical data.
-Notifications are processed serially, but this can be modified based on customer implementation.
-The script optionally allows for recursive monitoring of all subdirectories and includes a debug mode for detailed logging.
+Notifications are processed serially, but customers can modify the script to meet their requirements.
+It also allows for recursive monitoring of all subdirectories and includes a debug mode for detailed logging.

-*Note: Performance may be impacted when there are many or deeply nested subdirectories to monitor, or when more than 100,000 files exist in a single directory.*
+> *Note: Performance may be impacted when there are many or deeply nested subdirectories to monitor, or when more than 100,000 files exist in a single directory.*

 ## Installation

-To use the `qfs_filelock.py` script, you'll need to install the required Python modules.
-The following instructions assume you are running Ubuntu.
-This script can also be run on Windows, assuming you have python3 and required modules installed.
+To use the `qfs_filelock.py` script, you'll need to install the required Python packages.
+The following instructions assume you are running Ubuntu, however this script can also be run on Windows, assuming you have python3 and required packages installed.

 ### Prerequisites